grafana/cog/docs/pipelines/creating_pipeline.md

 ??? tip "Recommended: configuration validation and auto-complete"

-    In order to help with configuring cog pipelines, a [schema][schema.json] for `cog.yaml` files is provided.
+    In order to help with configuring codegen pipelines, a [schema][schema.json] for `cog.yaml` files is provided.
 If your editor supports YAML schema validation, it is definitely recommended to set it up: